nandeeshs/gadget-angular2/README.md

 ## Intro
-This is an example project for creating an opensocial gadget for hosting in an opensocial container.This project is embedded with angular2 lib with simple "Hello World" app.
+This is an example project for creating an opensocial gadget for hosting in an opensocial container.This project is embedded with angular2 lib with simple "Welcome to Angular2 App!" app.

 ## Steps
 First install the necessary dependencies, this may take a few minutes.